 When I started off, I was pretty sure I was about to do some sort of walk, armed with a map that I couldn’t read (I had help, of course) and a historical guidebook that I was hiding from the rain more than actually flipping through — very old-school.

-I could have passed off for the most seasoned traveller, but the masquerade didn’t last long, because I was soon riddled with a typically ‘alien’ stare as I wondered why I kept circling back around to Queen’s Road.
+I could have passed off for the most seasoned traveler, but the masquerade didn’t last long, because I was soon riddled with a typically ‘alien’ stare as I wondered why I kept circling back around to Queen’s Road.

-Ultimately however, it was this lazy wandering that helped me really see Cambridge — I was less focused on getting somewhere and more open to soaking up the sights and the sounds.
+Ultimately, however, it was this lazy wandering that helped me really see Cambridge — I was less focused on getting somewhere and more open to soaking up the sights and the sounds.

 But, although the slight chill was a welcome respite from the 30+ degree weather I had flown in from, it was the air around Cambridge that was pulling me in, willing me to stay longer, walk slower, look around more.

 Something about the crisp, cold air made me ravenous.
-Although it was customary to start walking immediately since we were dragging on time you have to (squeeze it all in before light fades), which in March means less time than usual), we found ourselves at a little teashop in the centre of the city, only a minute or two away from the tourist information center and the parking area.
+Although it was customary to start walking immediately since we were dragging on the time you have to (squeeze it all in before light fades), which in March means less time than usual), we found ourselves at a little teashop in the center of the city, only a minute or two away from the tourist information center and the parking area.